Safa-Taha/MyHDLWorkshop/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the directory containing the component you want to use.
 3. Run the Python script corresponding to the component.

-## Acknowledgements
-Special thanks to the developers of myHDL for providing a powerful tool for hardware description.